AIDE/DOCS/COMMANDS//aide:refactor — Refactor Phase

 Cite as

 Audit existing code against the coding playbook and refactor to close convention drift.
-This is a post-QA phase — it runs on code that already works and already passed QA.
+This is a post-QA mode — it runs on code that already works and already passed QA.
 The goal is conformance, not new functionality.

 Flow